robotom/reed-switch-NC-script/README.md

    It could look something like this:

         sleep 10
-        /home/pi/flipnode.py
+        /home/pi/magc.py
         exit 0

    Once the script has run, a countdown will begin: e.g. 10 seconds (specified as delay within).
 Countdown is terminated if        magnet is returned to reed switch but script remains active.
-If countdown is ever achieved, script will activate servos at      two specified GPIOs.
+If countdown is ever completed, script will activate servos at    two specified GPIOs.
 If this happens, the script will terminate.
 The script can also be manually terminated.

+   In TWO, the reed switch should simply be connected to a GPIO and ground.